llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ### io_time_stamp_format "option"

-See file "Table.md" for the definition of time-stamp format inserted before each frame :
+See file [Units](#Units) for the definition of time-stamp format inserted before each frame :

 - 0: no time stamp
 - 1: simple counter